la2050/archive/_projects/2014/the-junior-fellows-the-soft-studio.md

     organizations that we are trying to engage where we are not duplicating their efforts but instead aligning our organizational purpose to provide the foundation for collaboration and collective impact.
-  cost: "The majority of costs will be in the design and construction of the pop-up inflatable studio along with the necessary technology for a small mobile prototyping lab and production equipment.\r\n\r\nWe would like to leave $20,000 for special membership projects with a cap on each project of up to $500, to cover such things as the fees for non- profit licensing or material fees. \r\n\r\nGiven the size of the pop up studio and accompanying fans, a separate cargo van for transport will need to be purchased to act as both the generator and to hold the equipment as well as be used as a space."
-  budget: "1.
-Fabrication of pop up inflatable 30’x30’ research dome by Studio Soufflé: $20,000.\r\n\r\n2.
-Certified preowned Sprinter cargo van for mobile prototyping and inflatable transport: $25,000. \r\n\r\n3.
-Learning hardware:\r\nRobox 3-D printer: $1,900- $4,000\r\n2 Apple computer editing design stations: $5,000\r\nVideo production equipment (GoPro, 2 Canon 7-D, steadicams, strobes, lighting equipment): $7,000\r\n\r\n4.
-Soft Studio furniture and daily materials: $5,000\r\n\r\n5.
-Visiting Entrepreneur Workshop Stipends: $10,000\r\n\r\n6.
-Seed money for membership projects: $20,000\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'